travis-ci/docs-travis-ci-com/user/languages/erlang.md

 [Tutorial](/user/tutorial/) and
 [general build configuration](/user/customizing-the-build/) guides first.

-Erlang builds are not available on the OS X environment.
+Erlang builds are not available on the macOS environment.

 ## Choosing OTP releases to test against